ludwigbeuttel/podsite/readme.md

 This project is in a pretty early stage.
 While all features work with most podcast feeds, some might cause issues.

-Oh, and it's in German.
-I'll translate it into English at some point.

 ## Features

 * Litte setup required.
 Just enter your podcasts information and run two commands.
 You don't even habe to do any theming (altough you can).